ulrikson/affiliate-template/content/articles/my-first-blog-post.md

 ---
-title: My first product Post
+title: My first product Post how to blablabla
-description: Learning how to use @nuxt/content to create a product
+description: Learning how to use @nuxt/content to create a product owowowo wo wodaksdlaskd sdlsakdlkasdd jasdlksld
 img: first-blog-post.jpg
 alt: my first product post
 ---